 - 2 quarts of cold water

-5. Stir and chill in refrigerator until cold.
+- Stir and chill in the refrigerator until cold.
 You can strain the water or pour it into glasses and serve as is.

-Strawberries are known to improve brain function and have a naturally sweet taste.
-This recipe combines those benefits with monk fruit sweetener, which has no calories and the approval of the Food and Drug Administration as a safe sugar alternative.
+Strawberries are high in vitamin C and the perfect fat free snack on hot days.
+This sugar-free frozen strawberry lemonade recipe combines strawberries with monk fruit sweetener, which has no calories and the approval of the Food and Drug Administration as a safe sugar alternative.

 - 1 cup lemon juice

-- 3 cups fresh strawberries (you can use frozen strawberries with no sugar added)
+- 3 cups fresh strawberries (or you can use frozen strawberries with no sugar added)

 - 2 cups cold water